Broadband Expansion Benefits a More Resilient Food System

 “These sorts of approaches, which are collaborative ways of doing things, give me hope that we’re going to actually be able to put some of these pieces together,” Raturi tells Food Tank.

-Watch the full conversation below and be sure to register for the remaining conversations in the seriesHERE.
+Watch the full conversation below or listen to it on the podcast here, and be sure to register for the remaining conversations in the seriesHERE.

 If you enjoy programming like this, please consider becoming a member today by clicking here.
 Our members’ support makes Food Tank’s work possible.